 Debra consulted with and authored two chapters of the Grant Administrator’s Manual for the State of Indiana.
 Debra has also taught certification classes with the Department of Commerce and Office of Community and Rural Affairs and serves on the State Committee of Grant Administrators.

 Nancy joined the Economic Development Coalition in October 2006.
 She serves as the key contact for every potential lead and project that comes to the Coalition.
 She works with all local economic development organizations in providing information quickly and confidentially to business and site selection consultants.
 She also coordinates meetings between public officials and private partners with potential companies.
-She is a member of the International Economic Development Council, Indiana Economic Development Association and serves on the Member Relations Committee of the Industrial Asset Management Council.
-Nancy is a long-time member of Toastmasters International, now serving as an Area Director for Division F and Membership Team Chair.
-Recently Nancy helped form a new Toastmasters Club, Kentuckiana Women in Leadership, a group focused on empowering women and building their leadership skills.
+She is a member of the International Economic Development Council, Indiana Economic Development Association and serves on the Member Retention Committee of the Industrial Asset Management Council.
+Nancy is a long-time member of Toastmasters International, an organization that focuses on building better communication, public speaking and leadership skills in it’s members.
+She is now serving as a District Trio member, filling the role of Club Growth Director, with the goal of strengthening existing clubs and building new clubs.
 Nancy is a graduate of the University of Southern Indiana and the Economic Development Institute.

 Sabrina came to the Economic Development Coalition of Southwest Indiana in December 2008.
 In marketing Southwest Indiana, Sabrina focuses on promoting the great things about the region in the most creative way possible.
 Through her efforts, the Coalition has received awards from Marcom, Hermes, and the prestigious International Economic Development Corporation.
 Sabrina’s career has included positions in the publishing, multimedia, and music business as well as owning her own radio promotion company.
 Sabrina received her Bachelor of Science degree in Recording Industry Management from Middle Tennessee State University with an emphasis in business and mass communications.